What Are The Steps In The Underwriting Process?

-- If you have student loans that have been previously deferred, the UW may request account status letters to show the account is in good standing.
+- Borrowers with student loans that have been previously deferred, the UW may request account status letters to show the account is in good standing.

-- You will also be required to show where down payment funds will be coming from.
+- Cash to close will need to verified and required to show where down payment funds will be coming from.

-- For example, if you have had a large deposit that is not related to your regular income, you will need to provide the source of that deposit.
+- For example, if borrower large deposit that is not regular income, borrower will need to provide the source of that deposit.

-- Once you have satisfied all of the Underwriter’s conditions, your file will be given a Clear to Close.
+- Once all of the Underwriter’s conditions has been satisfied, the processor will submit the file to the underwriter for a Clear to Close.

 About The Author Of Steps In The Underwriting Process

-Gustan Cho is an Area Manager for CrossCountry Mortgage Inc. NMLS 3029, a Fannie Mae, Freddie Mac, Ginnie Mae Direct National Lender known nationally for the following:
+Gustan Cho is the branch manager for USA Mortgage Inc., a Fannie Mae, Freddie Mac, Ginnie Mae Direct National Lender known nationally for the following: